• 5.0/5 from 223+ reviews.

 5. Poor sleep habits

-Poor sleep habits, such as going to bed late or napping during the day, can disrupt your body’s natural sleep cycle and make it harder to fall asleep when you need it most.
-It is important to go to bed at a fixed time every night and avoid daytime napping if possible.
+Poor sleep habits, such as going to bed late or napping during the day, can disrupt your body's natural sleep cycle and make it harder to fall asleep when you need it most.
+It is important to go to bed at a fixed time every night and avoid daytime naps if possible.

 Text continues below image